bradeneast/bradeneast.com/posts/_published/codepen embeds.md

 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>
 ```

-We get `data` attributes all over the place, a myriad of inline styles, and some other unnecessary code (we'll get to that).
+We get `data` attributes all over the place, a myriad of inline styles, and more that's just plain unnecessary (we'll get to that).
 CodePen offers an `iframe` option, which is slightly cleaner, but gives us even less control over when and how the pen loads.

 This causes a few problems for bloggers/developers wanting to keep their websites clean and performant:
-1. Standardizing pen styles is difficult because the everthing is set inline (you'll have to use `!important` to override anything).
+1. Standardizing pen styles is difficult because the everthing is set inline (you'll have to use `!important` to override).
 2. Customizing the attribution text requires manual edits and manual updates of each copied embed code.
-3. Only one embed script is necessary to load multiple pens.
+3. Only one embed script is necessary to load multiple pens on a page.
 Directly pasting more than one pen means several duplicate scripts that the browser has to parse and run.

 #### Guessing the reasons
-If you're anything like me, you're asking the question, "Why do CodePen embeds include all that extra code?"
+If you're anything like me, you're wondering why CodePen embeds include all that extra code.

-In their [explainer](https://codepen.io/embeds) and [documentation](https://blog.codepen.io/documentation/features/embedded-pens/), CodePen doesn't explicitly discuss their embed design, but It's pretty obvious that most of their decisions were for accessibility reasons.
+In their [explainer](https://codepen.io/embeds) and [documentation](https://blog.codepen.io/documentation/features/embedded-pens/), CodePen doesn't explicitly discuss the embed code, but It's pretty obvious that most of their decisions were for accessibility reasons.
 CodePens that encounter a network error will gracefully fall back to a contentful bordered box (see below).

 <p data-height="265" data-default-tab="result" data-user="bradeneast" data-slug-hash="povpQdr" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Pure CSS 3D Portal Companion Cube">
   <span>